JanSharp/VRCMenuSystem/gm-menu-requirements.md

 - Speed control
   - Going slow for some things where the GM is visible to the player in some way
   - Going fast like all other times
+  - Default full speed
+- Save no clip on off state and speed in player data

 ## Teleporting